Axia-Tech/AXIA-wiki/docs/general/claims.md

 ![ps-3](../assets/new-claims/ps-03.jpg)

 Your address will be displayed in QR code format.
-You can move the QR code to the camera so that the AXIASolar-JS Apps can decode it.
+You can move the QR code to the camera so that the AXIACoin-JS Apps can decode it.

 ![ps-claim-3](../assets/new-claims/ps-claim-3.png)